robingodinho/Spotify_Database/README.md

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/) for providing the data needed to power this project.

 ## Contact
-For any questions or contributions, please feel free to reach out to [your email here].
+For any questions or contributions, please feel free to reach out to rgodinho@umd.edu.

 ---